carlosandrade/Csocket/README.txt

 Experimental Section--

-Altough code lacks a lot of parts that requires improvents: e.g., Many casts are used, unnecessary loops, call for functions to maintain portability (local host to network and vice-versa), etc I've adapted the code to print the time outputs in case code gets improved for real measurement.
+Although code has a lot of parts that requires improvements: e.g., Many casts are used, unnecessary loops, call for functions to maintain portability (local host to network and vice-versa), etc I've adapted the code to print the time outputs in case code gets improved for real measurement.

 Just for illustrative purposes, here are data obtained from few experimental tests:

-(Pay tention to input order from each terminal window)
+(Pay attention to input order from each terminal window)

 undine:Csocket carlosviansi$ ./server 2
 	pid	time_in_ms